We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

-High blood pressure, or hypertension, is defined as blood pressure higher than 140/90 mm Hg.
+High blood pressure, or hypertension, is defined as blood pressure greater than or equal to 130/80 mm Hg.
 The condition is a serious concern for some pregnant women.

-High blood pressure during pregnancy isn’t always dangerous.
+When it’s well-managed, high blood pressure during pregnancy isn’t always dangerous.
 But it can sometimes cause severe health complications for both mother and developing baby.
-According to the Centers for Disease Control and Prevention, an increasing number of pregnant women in the United States have this condition.
+The

 There are several possible causes of high blood pressure during pregnancy.